-In some jurisdictions or regions, financial authorities have or are in the process of acquiring regulatory powers to (i) formally designate certain service providers as financial sector critical service providers if they identify that their services to financial institutions give rise to systemic third-party dependencies; and/or (ii) oversee risks associated with these service providers and/or their services to financial institutions (see Annex 2). $^{42, 43}$ A number of jurisdictions do not currently have legal powers over either services or service providers and rely solely on the tools in Chapter $\underline{3}$ .
-Irrespective of their approaches, financial authorities can leverage the tools in Section $\underline{4.3}$ as well as continuing to rely on those in Chapter $\underline{3}$ .
-There is no preference in the toolkit for any particular approach.
+In some jurisdictions or regions, financial authorities have or are in the process of acquiring regulatory powers to (i) formally designate certain service providers as financial sector critical service providers if they identify that their services to financial institutions give rise to systemic third-party dependencies; and/or (ii) oversee risks associated with these service providers and/or their services to financial institutions (see Annex 2).^{46, 47} A number of jurisdictions do not currently have legal powers over either services or service providers and rely solely on the tools in Chapter 3.
+Irrespective of their approaches, financial authorities can leverage the tools in Section 4.3 as well as continuing to rely on those in Chapter 3.
+There is no preference in the toolkit for any particular approach, mindful that in all cases tools should be applied consistent with the principle of proportionality.

 Where financial authorities identify systemic third-party dependencies, they may also assess whether they give rise to systemic risks.
 These risks could crystalise, for instance, if a systemic third-party dependency experienced disruption or failure that affected multiple financial institutions simultaneously or one or more SIFIs.
-Individual financial institutions may be unable to adequately manage these systemic risks using just the tools in Chapter $\underline{3}$ .
-Therefore, the use of additional tools by financial authorities, including but not limited to those examined in Section $\underline{4.3}$ , might be warranted in these cases.
+Individual financial institutions may be unable to adequately manage these systemic risks using just the tools in Chapter 3.
+Therefore, the use of additional tools by financial authorities, including but not limited to those examined in Section 4.3, might be warranted in these cases.
 In assessing potential systemic risks, financial authorities may consider:

-Comparable terms include "critical ICT third-party service provider" in the EU and "critical third-party (CTP)" in the UK.
+46 Comparable terms include "critical ICT third-party service provider" in the EU and "critical third-party (CTP)" in the UK.

-Even if the financial authority focuses on the services being provided, naturally any assessment of a service must involve certain elements of assessments of the service provider, or core infrastructure that contributes to the specific service(s) being provided in the financial sector.
+47 Even if the financial authority focuses on the services being provided, naturally any assessment of a service must involve certain elements of assessments of the service provider, or core infrastructure that contributes to the specific service(s) being provided in the financial sector.

-- The impact on financial stability of the failure or severe disruption of a systemic third-party dependency, which may in turn be influenced by the: - Criticality of the relevant service provider and its services to financial institutions; and - The systemic significance of the financial institutions that rely on the relevant service provider and its services. - Factors that could increase the likelihood or severity of such failure or disruption, including but not limited to weaknesses in the service providers' financial and operational resilience, and the criticality, recoverability or substitutability of its services to financial institutions; and - Steps that could mitigate the likelihood or severity of such failure or disruption, including but not limited to risk management, response and recovery and business continuity measures taken by financial institutions, service providers and/or financial authorities either individually or collectively.
+- The impact on financial stability of the failure or severe disruption of a systemic thirdparty dependency, which may in turn be influenced by the: - Criticality of the relevant service provider and its services to financial institutions; and - The systemic significance of the financial institutions that rely on the relevant service provider and its services. - Factors that could increase the likelihood or severity of such failure or disruption, including but not limited to weaknesses in the service providers' financial and operational resilience, and the criticality, recoverability or substitutability of its services to financial institutions; and - Steps that could mitigate the likelihood or severity of such failure or disruption, including but not limited to risk management, response and recovery and business continuity measures taken by financial institutions, service providers and/or financial authorities either individually or collectively.
 For instance, through frameworks set up to promote a coordinated response to incidents impacting the financial sector (see Section 4.4).